 Rakatansky and Gropius, from the monograph

-The house was commissioned by the Dunn family.
-Friends of theirs, the Starrs, also commissioned Mr. Rakatansky, to build the house next door.
+The house was commissioned by the Starr family.
+Friends of theirs, the Dunns, also commissioned Mr. Rakatansky, to build the house next door.
 These two are among only about a half dozen homes built in Massachusetts from Rakatansky designs.